Jamaal239/building-a-linux-router-virtualbox/README.md

 I attached the second adapter of the Ubuntu Router and the Windows clients to a matching internal network named **`Subnet-B-Client`**.

 <img width="781" height="518" alt="screenshot_01" src="https://github.com/user-attachments/assets/331497d2-6005-456a-8ada-742f2da18b6f" />
-> **Figure 1: VirtualBox Network Adapter Settings** > *Caption: This screenshot confirms the hardware layer isolation.
-The network interface card is explicitly mapped to an Internal Network named `Subnet-B-Client`, ensuring it is securely grouped onto the correct virtual switch segment.*
+> Figure 1: VirtualBox Network Adapter Settings
+> > This screenshot confirms the hardware layer isolation.
+The network interface card is explicitly mapped to an Internal Network named `Subnet-B-Client`, ensuring it is securely grouped onto the correct virtual switch segment.

 ---